InfraLore/make_for_devops/chapters/09-make_and_docker.md

 setup.

 Make lets you sidestep this argument—or at least defer it.
-Instead of forcing everyone to use the same underlying tool, Make provides a consistent interface:
+Instead of forcing everyone to use the same underlying tool, Make provides a consistent interface:\footnote{Script delegation pattern---see Chapter 21 for how this aids learning.}

 ```makefile
 dev: ## Start development environment